WLAN-Pi/developers/style/PYTHON.md

 Python Version Guidelines
 -------------------------

-To ensure compatibility across WLAN Pi OS environments, please adhere to the following Python version requirements in development:

-- Primary Version: Use [Python 3.9](https://docs.python.org/3.9/) for all development.
-This aligns with the system Python version in Debian Bullseye, which relies on Python 3.9 as the default.
-WLAN Pi applications written in Python rely on dh-virtualenv which uses the system python version.
+[Python 3.13](https://docs.python.org/3.13/) is the standard for new development.
+This aligns with the system Python in Debian Trixie, which is the active development target for WLAN Pi.
-- Future Transition: Once we fully transition to supporting only systems based on Debian Bookworm or Trixie, which uses [Python 3.11](https://docs.python.org/3.11/) or [Python 3.13](https://docs.python.org/3.13/) as the default, we will evaluate shifting development to Python 3.11 or Python 3.13 after some time of overlap.
-Until that point, Python 3.9 will remain the standard version used by WLAN Pi for compatibility.

-In other words, do not use Python features introduced in versions later than 3.9 until WLAN Pi is no longer supporting the Bullseye images.
-By maintaining this guideline, we can better ensure consistent functionality and minimize compatibility issues across supported versions of WLAN Pi OS.
+Bookworm (Python 3.11) may still receive bug fixes on existing packages.
+Bullseye (Python 3.9) is end-of-life for WLAN Pi.

 Tests
 -----